 Dear Steve:

-Thank you for your letter dated 4 October 2016, regarding a proposed reconciliation of GNSO policy recommendations and GAC advice with respect to the protection of intergovernmental organizations (IGO) acronyms, and an accompanying proposal put forward by the “small group” of intergovernmental organizations (IGOs) within the GAC.
+Thank you for your letter dated 4 October 2016, regarding the reconciliation of GNSO policy recommendations and GAC advice with respect to the protection of intergovernmental organizations (IGO) acronyms, and an accompanying proposal put forward by the “small group” of intergovernmental organizations (IGOs) within the GAC.

-The GNSO Council appreciates the ongoing work by the small group, as well as the Board’s well-intentioned attempt to facilitate consideration of the group’s proposal.
-This issue unfortunately has become overcomplicated, and the Council looks forward to a resolution of the longstanding IGO acronym issue.
+The GNSO Council appreciates the ongoing work by the small group, as well as the Board’s well-intentioned efforts to facilitate our consideration of the group’s proposal.
+The Council looks forward to a resolution of the longstanding IGO acronym issue.

-The Council recognizes the two matters here that are seemingly in play:
+The Council recognizes the two matters here that are in play:

 The GNSO policy recommendation on IGO acronyms, and the existing conflict with GAC advice; and

-The portion of the small group proposal that addresses the matters currently being considered by the IGO Curative Rights Mechanisms PDP.
+Those components of the small group proposal that addresses the matters currently being considered by the IGO Curative Rights Protection Mechanisms PDP.

-With regard to the former, the Council does not plan to open for reconsideration its standing recommendation to the Board.
-Indeed, in its final report, the working group documents that many of what now constitute the small group’s proposals were already thoroughly considered.
-The current Council has reviewed that report and the small group proposal, and elects to allow the existing 2013 policy recommendations to stand.
+With regard to the first issue, the Council has no current plan to reconsider its standing recommendation to the Board.
+Indeed, in its final report, the working group demonstrates that much of what now constitutes the small group’s proposals were already thoroughly considered during the PDP.
+We have reviewed that report and the small group proposal, and accordingly, in deference to that previous work of the community and to preserve the integrity of the policy development process, the Council elects to allow the existing 2013 policy recommendations to stand.

-In the case of the latter, the Council has referred the proposal to the existing working group for review and consideration.
+On the second issue, the Council has referred the proposal to the existing working group for review and consideration, and we are informed that the WG already devoted the entirety of its call of 13 October and a significant portion of its call on 20 October to discussing the proposal.
+Furthermore, the WG has informed us that it intends to include a section in its preliminary report and recommendations that analyzes and discusses the proposal.

 In this letter, the Council will address how it will receive and consider the small group proposal.
-First, however, it’s important to articulate concerns of the processes employed to date.
+First, however, we believe it is helpful to articulate our concerns about the processes employed to date.

 Procedural concerns